Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

 Also read: Hair loss, natural solutions

-The modern lifestyle, poor diet, as well as unstable hormones, such as during menopause, can cause the hair bulb to work slowly, leading to hair loss, a sensitive scalp, and damaged hair.
+Modern lifestyle, poor diet but also unstable hormones, such as during menopause, can cause the hair bulb to slow down, causing hair loss, a sensitive scalp, and damaged hair.

 At D-LAB, our range of hair dietary supplements in capsule or tablet form is designed for all hair types to allow you to address a specific issue and its causes.

-A program targeting hair loss related to a neuro-hormonal imbalance, a complex hair issue that must be treated from within by providing targeted active ingredients capable of restoring imbalances and densifying hair mass.
+A program that targets hair loss related to neuro-hormonal imbalance, a complex hair issue that must be treated from within, by providing targeted active ingredients capable of restoring imbalances and densifying hair mass.

-It is composed of 22 active ingredients working in synergy to act on hair loss and increase hair mass.
+It is composed of 22 active ingredients working in synergy to act on hair loss and gain hair mass.

-It is also accompanied by the Detox Microcirculation, which will help irrigate the entire scalp to reoxygenate it but above all to promote the delivery of active ingredients to the bulb to accelerate regrowth and keep the hair healthy.
+It is also accompanied by the Detox Microcirculation which will help irrigate the entire scalp to reoxygenate it but above all promote the delivery of active ingredients to the bulb to accelerate regrowth and keep the hair healthy.

-This program targets a wide range of hormonal upheavals such as pregnancy, stopping or changing contraception, menopause, periods of stress, or emotional shock.
+This program targets many hormonal upheavals such as pregnancy, stopping or changing contraception, menopause, periods of stress, or emotional shock.

 To conclude